 You can either skip the check by clicking Next or check your media by clicking Start Check.
 We will skip the check as we know our media is good.

-Next, as with most software products, you have to agree to the SUSE Linux 10 license before
+Next, as with most software products, you have to agree to the SUSE Linux 10 license before using the system.

 Selecting a SUSE Linux 10 installation method